-• In-depth knowledge about both the theoretical as well as the practical aspect of the course doing internships and other activities.

-Take up research topics in the further study in the course

-Take up assignments related to the course which they might come across while completion of the course

-• Organize various research and practical based activities related to the subject after follows:
+- a.
+In-depth knowledge about both the theoretical as well as the practical aspect of the course - b.
+Take up research topics in the further study in the course - c.
+Take up assignments related to the course which they might come across while doing internships and other activities. - d.
+Organize various research and practical based activities related to the subject after completion of the course